AriannaMucig/CybersecurityLab/home.md

 ![](Screen/Screen%208.png)

+> Technical Note: As observable both in the terminal output above and in the video demo during the table enumeration phase, the Flag table was already present in the database schema.
+This behavior is an artifact from previous execution tests conducted during the lab preparation phase that could not be reverted.

 ## Mitigation Recommendations
 To remediate the vulnerabilities exploited throughout this kill chain, the system administrator should implement the following security hardening procedures:
 - **Patch Management**: Immediately update Webmin and GitList instances to their latest stable releases to permanently eliminate the remote code execution flaws (CVE-2012-2982 and CVE-2014-4511).